 There are two forms of seborrhea: oily (oleosa) and dry (sicca).
-A combination of both is common.
+A combination of both types can also occur.
 A change in the amount and quality of the oily skin secretions (sebum) causes this condition.
 Excessive skin peeling and the flakes on your dog’s coat are caused by an imbalance between new and dying skin cells.

 Underlying conditions such as allergies, endocrine disorders, and dietary deficiencies are often the cause of seborrhea.
 These conditions cause an imbalance of the skin's ecosystem leading to secondary seborrhea.

 Primary (inherited) seborrhea also exists.
 It affects young dogs of certain breeds including West Highland White Terriers, Dachshunds, and others.
-In Shar Pei's, primary seborrhoea is common in the body folds.
+In Shar Pei's, primary seborrhea is common in the body folds.

 With dry seborrhea, a lack of sebum irritates the skin and dandruff is more frequent.
 Skin hyperpigmentation and hair loss are also common.